brand-o/brando.fm/src/content/blog/mini-pc.md

 **aoostar n1 pro n150**
 https://a.co/d/f5DZfaY
-best deal per dollar, but not enough internal storage for this build.
+best deal per dollar, but not enough expandable storage for this build.

 ---